PiaHagman/My-First-React-App/README.md

 ### Counter

-A very simple counter witch I might want to expand later on when there is time.
-A good practice in using hooks, sending states as props and components in components.
+A very simple counter witch I might want to expand to more of a calculator later on, when/if there is time.
+A good practice in using hooks.
 <br><br>
 <img src="./src/img/counter.png" width="400px">